JayRovacsek/ncsg-presentation-august-2024/content/_index.md

 ## What is DNS?

+Domain Name System;

-Commonly referred to as the internet phonebook
+Also commonly referred to as the internet phonebook

 ---